Nutrition Tips for raising your nutrition score

 The tips on this page are about how to get the most nutritional value from what you eat and drink.
 The choices you make and the way your food is handled, have a lot to do with its ultimate role in keeping you healthy and well.
 The tips found here are ones that I know for sure are useful, because I use them myself!

 Nutrition Tip #1: Choose color!

 Neutral colors are popular.
 We have entire subdivisions full of taupe houses, carpeted with varying shades of beige to complement the ecru walls and cream-colored tile.
 In some localities, bright colors are considered in poor taste or even gauche.
 I know someone who had to spend a fair sum of money to “neutralize” a home she was trying to sell because it had too much color.
 The point is that it’s okay to decorate your house with all neutrals, but please don’t decorate your PLATE that way!

-Choose lots of colorful fruits and vegetables because they are the protective foods.
+Choose lots of colorful fruits, vegetables, herbs and spices because they are the protective foods.
 There is more and more evidence that the phytonutrients found in colorful foods have protective properties that keep the bad guys in our bodies at bay.

 Nutrition Tip #2: Fat--How can you tell if it’s saturated?